-There are, however, a number of vocationally focused graduate entry degree courses available, run in partnership with local fire and rescue services.
-These include:
+There are, however, a number of vocationally focused, graduate entry degree courses available:

-To improve your chances of entry, you need to remain fit and gain as much information about both the role and fire and rescue service in general.
+To improve your chances of entry, you need to keep fit and gain as much information as possible about both the role and fire and rescue service in general.
 To keep up to date with relevant fire issues, join the UK Fire Service Forum .

-As well as physical fitness, candidates need to show evidence of the following:
+As well as physical fitness,you need to show:

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.